groundlight/framegrab/README.md

 config = {
     'input_type': 'file_stream',
     'id': {
-        'file_path': 'path/to/your/video.mjpeg'  # or .mp4, .avi, etc.
+        'filename': 'path/to/your/video.mjpeg'  # or .mp4, .avi, .mov, etc.
     },
     'options': {
-        'max_fps': 2,  # Decimate stream if FPS is too high }
+        'max_fps': 2,  # if a lower FPS than the original video's FPS is specified, Framegrab will skip extra frames as needed.
+    }
 }